sulu/sulu-docs/reference/components/document-manager/mapping.rst

   you want to do this yourself).
 - ``encoding``: The encoding strategy to use, see above.
 - ``multiple``: Set to ``true`` if your field is an array.
+- ``default``: Default value to use in case that the PHPCR property does not exist.

 Field Types
 -----------